 If you’re looking to buy a car and you want to know which cars have stability control, it’s worth double checking with the vendor.
 Or you can check the manufacturer’s website.

 Although it’s widely known as electronic stability control, many car manufacturers come up with their own names for the system:

-If your existing car doesn't have ESC but you want to have it fitted, that won’t be possible.
-The system is installed and tailored to each model’s characteristics.
+Unfortunately, you can't have ESC fitted if your car doesn't have it as the system is installed and tailored to each model’s characteristics.

-The system uses many different sensors to work effectively.
+It’s a complex system using many different sensors to work effectively.
 That’s why quite a few things can go wrong.
-If you see the light come on, you’ll have to get it checked out immediately.

-You can still carry on driving but the stability system won’t be active.
-This means you’ll have to take extra care when driving on slippery roads, and manoeuvring and cornering at high speed.
+You could still carry on driving but the stability system may not be active.
+This means you’ll have to take extra care when driving on slippery roads, and cornering at high speed.